210913-USF-NET/trainer-code/06Angular/angular.md

 Create services with ```ng g service <service-name>```

 ## Dependency Injection
 After we import our modules and register our services, we can utilize angular dependency injection to let it handle the deps that our components and services need.
-Declare your deps in the constructor of your class (service/components, etc).
+Declare your deps in the constructor of your class (service/classes, etc).
 Once you have it injected, use them by ```this.<dep-name>```

 ## Lifecycle hooks
 Angular provides us with various lifecycle hooks to take actions depending on the lifecycle of the component.
-For example, we can tell it to execute a certain action when the component loads, by placing them in ngOnInit().
-Also, if we have resources that we need to dispose of, we can do so, during ngOnDestory()
+For example, we can tell it to execute a certain action when the component loads, by placing the logic in ngOnInit().
+Also, if we have resources that we need to dispose of, we can do so during ngOnDestory()
 (there are more)

 ## Directives